Find out more about all the ways that you can travel around London.

 Find your way around London with this helpful guide to accessible and wheelchair-friendly travel.

 London cycle hire scheme

 Santander Cycles, London's public bicycle hire scheme, is a great way to travel around the city.
-The first half hour is free, so grab a bike and get riding.
+The first half hour only costs £1.65, so grab a bike and get riding.

 Taxis in London